Just a little over two days from now, we kick off our Live and Invest in the Dominican Republic Virtual Conference.

 Beaches are, of course, still the main draw for most visitors to the island.
 But, for someone with a longer-term stay in mind, here are nine other things to love about the Dominican Republic:

-6. Cosmopolitan capital.
 Apart from the natural wonders of the Dominican Republic, you have the city of Santo Domingo at your disposal.
 The oldest settlement in the New World, it has plenty of history and culture, diverse dining options, entertainment, and shopping.
-(For our conference, we’ll be staying at the Sheraton Santo Domingo—just minutes from the cobbled streets and Spanish colonial buildings of the Zona Colonial, a UNESCO World Heritage site.)

-7. Easy, straightforward residency.
-Once you can prove a minimum monthly income of US$1,500 (plus US$250 for any additional dependants), you can qualify for provisional residency in as little as 45 days.
+Once you can prove a minimum monthly income of US$1,500 (plus US$250 for any additional dependents), you can qualify for provisional residency in as little as 45 days.

 Once again, we’ve lined up a team of expats who’ll tell you their own stories… and all about the pros and pitfalls (there are always some) of living here day to day.